Ironmuffins/Calculator/ReadMe.txt

 Clear button functions.

 Future features:
+Round numbers with long decimals
+Make display max at 15 numbers
+Display error message for divide by zero
 Only allow one decimal
-Make display max at 15 numbers
+Make it pretty
+Add backspace button
+Add keyboard support
+Be able to change sign
 Get factorial
-Be able to change sign